compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 ## Exercise 14

-Make sure the number of sequences is the same in both fastq and fasta files
+Make sure the number of sequences is the same in both fastq and fasta files.

+Tip: use `wc -l` to count lines, and use the modulo operator to focus on individual records.

 <details><summary>
 Answer